mbo009/DuelingDrifters/README.md

     * Filip Ryniewicz
     * Cieśla Miłosz
     * Binh Vuong Le Duc
 * Instructor: mgr inż.
-Mateusz Mordrzejewski
+Mateusz Modrzejewski

 ## **Description**
 This is the final project for Object Oriented Programming.
 Apply knowledge of the C++ programming language as well as the fundamentals of object-oriented programming, design patterns, the git version management system, the SFML graphics library, and the catch2 test library.